5.56 x 45 mm

 replaced the obsolete StG.58 assault rifle, which was a

-license-built version of the FN FAL.
+license-built version of the

 Since it's introduction the AUG gained serious popularity.
 It had

 been adopted by a number of countries.
 This weapon is license